 It is a system that provides backup power (usually derived from batteries) when the electrical mains supply fails or drops to an unacceptable voltage level.

 Single phase and three phase systems are available.
+Contact Us for assistance we are happy to help you find your solution.

 Small UPS systems (that plug into the nearest power socket) usually provide back-up power for a few minutes from integral batteries; enough to power down a computer in an orderly manner.
 Longer back-up times are available by using additional battery enclosures.